 Dana Matthews was born in Alabama, lived 19 years in Brooklyn and currently resides in the Hudson Valley in upstate New York.
 She received a BFA at the University of Alabama and an MFA at Rhode Island School of Design.
-For the past twenty years she has worked with her cameras creating photographs and installations that are related to the environment and the sensitive time that we live in.
-She chooses to practice traditional and alternative processes such as wet-plate collodion, cyanotypes and gelatin silver printing.
+For the past twenty seven years she has worked with her cameras creating photographs and installations that are related to the environment and the sensitive time that we live in.
+As well as digital media, she chooses to practice traditional and alternative processes such as wet-plate collodion, cyanotypes and gelatin silver printing.

 Currently, her work is being shown in Tivoli, NY with an upcoming solo show in August 2019 titled Road to River.
 In 2018 a solo show of cyanotypes at the Davis Orton Gallery in Hudson, NY.
 Her work has been shown in the Noorderlicht Photo Festival in Leeuwarden Holland at the Fries Museum.
 A solo show of seascapes at Urban Zen in Los Angeles, CA. and before that a solo show titled “The Cruel Radiance of What Is” at chashama gallery in NYC.